 I hope to help you connect the dots between the generations of your own family and maybe discover something you didn’t know about yourself.

-I’m Rooted in Foods … and hope you find ways to establish some roots of your own.
+I’m Rooted in Foods … and I hope you can find a few ways to establish roots of your own.

 The Other Diners